What is heart failure?

 - Get rid of extra water in your body

 Your healthcare provider may prescribe medicine to relax the blood vessels and lower blood pressure.
 Then the heart doesn’t have to work as hard.
-Many people need to take 2 or more medicines to treat their heart failure.
+You may need to take 2 or more medicines to treat your heart failure.
 It may take several weeks or months to find the best treatment for you.